 We were inspired by a documentary on Switzerland’s forest kindergarten model.
 It is what sparked our initiative.
 We knew we needed to share this with our children.
 Our school has been open for over 13 years and serves children 6 weeks to six years.

 With the pressures and high demands of public school, we recognized a need in our community for an alternative form of education.
-We decided to begin a new multi-age kindergarten program for children 4.5-7 years with a focus on learning through nature, outside the walls of a classroom.
+We decided to begin a new multi-age transitional kindergarten program for children 4.5-6 years with a focus on learning through nature, outside the walls of a classroom.
 We took the inspiration of the forest kindergarten and started building our own Nature’s Classroom.
-The multi-age program got off the ground in September 2013 and the children, their families and I worked together to transform the open space into what is now a thoughtful, reflective and engaging Nature’s Classroom.
+The multi-age program got off the ground in September 2013 and the children, their families and our staff worked together to transform the open space into what is now a thoughtful, reflective, and engaging Nature’s Classroom.

 This space and what it represents to us is now part of our school culture.
 It defines us.
-It has become who we are as a school community and it is used, respected and enjoyed by all.
+It has become who we are as a school community and it is used, respected, and enjoyed by all.

 Cheryl Kane, Director, The Surreybrook School